Rollbot: a Spherical Robot Driven by a Single Actuator: Robot Design

-where $\theta(t)$ is the rotating angle of the pendulum mass around $Z'$ axis, and $k_0$ is an an experimentally determined damping constant.
-Such simplification is valid when
+where $\theta(t)$ is the rotating angle of the pendulum mass around $Z'$ axis, and $k_0$ is an experimentally determined damping constant.
+Such simplification is valid when:

-\begin{itemize} \item The shell has moment of inertia matrix in the form of $I\,\mathbf{I}_3$. \item The pendulum mass's size is much smaller than $|\vec{r}\,'|$ and the radius of the shell $R$, so we can simplify the pendulum mass to a point mass. \item The damping on shell's motion is small and have small impact on the behavior of Rollbot. \end{itemize}
+\begin{itemize} \item The shell has a moment of inertia matrix in the form of $I\,\mathbf{I}_3$. \item The pendulum mass's geometric size is small compared to both its distance from the center $|\vec{r}\,'|$ and the shell's radius $R$, so we can simplify the pendulum mass to a point mass. \item The damping on the shell's motion is small and has small impact on the behavior of Rollbot. \end{itemize}

-and we will show that our system satisfy these requirements in section \ref{sec:hardware}.
+and we will show that our system satisfies these requirements in section \ref{sec:hardware}.